sarahghp/p5bots/src/client/README.md

 led.on()
 led.off()

-// starts the blinking, duration indication how long it stays on/off led.blink(duration)
+// starts the blinking, duration indication how long it stays on/off, in ms led.blink(duration)

-// stops the blinking, funnily enough led.noBlink()
+// stops the blinking
+led.noBlink()

 // fades the pin from the start to stop brightness